oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Note: We'll be using a basic autoincrement for the user's id to lessen the complexity of this project.
 However, for production, we recommend using a unique id generator such as [xid](https://www.npmjs.com/package/xid-js).

-Update the user model in `schema.prisma`:
+Update the user model in `prisma/schema.prisma`:

 ```
 model User {